eftpos Payments Australia Limited (ABN 37 136 180 366)

 - Your name, address and mobile phone number as well as card details at the time of provisioning a card for mobile payments;

 - Payment recipient name, address, mobile phone number, BSB and Account Number and Date of Birth, Place of Birth for person to person payments;

 - Your name, address and transaction details.

 For entry by you into competitions promoted by eftpos:

 - your name, email address, fixed line or mobile phone number, gender, age, transaction receipt information and, for winners, addresses.

+Where possible, we will give you the option to deal with us anonymously.
+However, this may not always be possible, depending on the nature of your interaction with us.
+We will, directly or through counterparties with relationships with you, explain to you if information that identifies you is necessary for the relevant interaction.
 If you choose not to provide certain personal information (e.g. your date of birth in respect of Certification Authority services, your name and mobile phone number when provisioning a card for mobile payments), we may not be able to provide you with the services you request, or the level of service on which we pride ourselves.

 Occasionally, we may collect personal information about other individuals from you (e.g. member/vendor employee contact details).
 If so, we rely on you to inform those individuals that you are providing their personal information to us and to advise them that we can be contacted for further information about how we handle their information (refer to our contact details below).

 We collect personal information in a number of ways, including: